Arbitration in Germany — Explained by an German Attorney

 Arbitration proceedings play a major role in the settlement of corporate and commercial disputes in Germany and worldwide.
 Almost all sectors of the economy, including the chemical, energy, IT, pharmaceutical and construction industries, rely on arbitration, particularly in international business relationships.

 If a company waives an arbitration clause in an international commercial relationship, it must bring its claims before the state court of the contracting party's place of business.
 If the contractual partner is based abroad, the problem of foreign procedural rules and a foreign procedural language often arises.
-Furthermore, the rule of law is not always guaranteed.
+Furthermore, the rule of law is in certain Countries not always guaranteed.
 In some countries, companies face a major problem of corruption in state courts.
 Finally, the enforcement of a foreign judgement can be a challenge.
+Therefore, an arbitration clause which leads to an arbitration proceeding in Germany or another country with legal certainty can prevent many problems.

 Arbitration proceedings vs. state court proceedings